 - Some journals, such as the Journal of Eye Movement Research, have a fee but waive it for some or all authors who cannot pay.
 However, Fair Open Access is about promulgating funding models for which authors never need pay.

-- Thousands of open access journals do not charge a fee (see DOAJ) – however, most do not publish psychological science and many are regional journals.
+- Most people associate open access closely with APCs – journals charging a fee.
+However, thousands of open access journals do not charge a fee (see DOAJ) – although most do not publish psychological science.